Saeed7596/DevOps/gitlab-docker.md

 gitlab-backup create #this commmand create a backup in /var/opt/gitlab/backups path exit #exit the gitlab container docker cp <gitlab container_id>:/var/opt/gitlab/backups /path/to/local/backup
-#whit scp can move this backup to new server
+#with scp can move this backup to new server
 #in new server run the docker compose of gitlab
 docker cp /path/to/local/backup <gitlab container_id>:/var/opt/gitlab/backups
 docker exec -it <gitlab container_id> /bin/bash